HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Machine learning on example mock observation

-The bias investigation of the FCNN and the RF is summarized in Figure \ref{fig: DL and RF bias on corresponding and SNEMO15 test set} using all hyperparameters (except $N_\mathrm{max \, features} = 1$ which is excluded because of its bad performance on the corresponding test set) and the $i, z,$ and $y$ band.
+The bias investigation of the FCNN and the RF is summarized in Fig. \ref{fig: DL and RF bias on corresponding and SNEMO15 test set} using all hyperparameters (except $N_\mathrm{max \, features} = 1,$ which is excluded because of its bad performance on the corresponding test set) and the $i, z,$ and $y$ bands.
 From the upper panel we see that the large biases of our FCNN on the \texttt{SNEMO15} data set are not related to biases we see in the corresponding test set and therefore identifying a set of hyperparameters just from the corresponding test set which works also well on the \texttt{SNEMO15} data set is not possible.
-From the lower panel of Figure \ref{fig: DL and RF bias on corresponding and SNEMO15 test set} we see that also the biases in the RF from the corresponding test set and the \texttt{SNEMO15} data set are not directly related with each other but this is not a problem as the biases on the \texttt{SNEMO15} data set are low enough for precision cosmology.
-From this example we see that the RF is able to perform transfer learning, which means that training on a particular kind of data works also on another kind of data, which does not work well for our FCNN.
-In principle this was already suggested by the investigation done in Appendix \ref{sec:Appendix Bias training just on 3 models}, but with the random shifts in time we introduced, it seemed to significantly improve the transfer learning part, but it was still not enough for the final test on the \texttt{SNEMO15} data set.
-Investigating the importance of all the input features as listed in Equation (\ref{eq: data structure}), we find that the FCNN focuses mostly on the peak directly whereas for the RF the features before and after the peak are the most important ones.
+From the lower panel of Fig. \ref{fig: DL and RF bias on corresponding and SNEMO15 test set} we see that also the biases in the RF from the corresponding test set and the \texttt{SNEMO15} data set are not directly related with each other but this is not a problem as the biases on the \texttt{SNEMO15} data set are low enough for precision cosmology.
+From this example we see that the RF is able to generalize to a new kind of data not used in the training process, which does not work well for our FCNN.
+In principle this was already suggested by the investigation done in Appendix \ref{sec:Appendix Bias training just on 3 models}, but with the random shifts in time we introduced, it seemed to significantly improve the generalizability, but it was still not enough for the final test on the \texttt{SNEMO15} data set.
+Investigating the importance of all the input features as listed in Eq. (\ref{eq: data structure}), we find that the FCNN focuses mostly on the peak directly whereas for the RF the features before and after the peak are the most important ones.
 More about this is discussed in Appendix \ref{sec:Appendix Feature importance}.